gautam132002/car-logo-classifier/README.md

 ### Image Visualization

-Uncomment the following code in `logos.ipynb` to view the processed and input images:
+Uncomment the following code in `main.py` to view the processed and input images:

 ```python
 # Uncomment the following lines to view the processed and input images